-Conventions used in this document
+Conventions Used in this Document

-- Lists: - Numbered lists are used to show the steps involved in completing a task when the order is important. - Bulleted lists are used when the order is unimportant or to show alternatives. - Bold is used for menu items and for labels.
+- Lists: - Numbered lists are used to show the steps involved in completing a task when the order is important - Bulleted lists are used when the order is unimportant or to show alternatives - Bold is used for menu items and for labels.

-- Record a valid email address in 'From' email address.

-- Select Save from the File menu.

-- Italic is used for emphasis:
+- "Record a valid email address in 'From' email address" - Select Save from the File menu - Italic is used for emphasis and to indicate references to other sections within the current document:

-- Copy the file before starting the installation. - Do not remove the files before you have backed them up. - Bold and italic hyperlinks are used to identify the titles of other documents.
+- "Copy the file before starting the installation" - "See Issuing a Card for further information" - Bold and italic are used to identify the titles of other documents.